 Israel’s President, Shimon Peres, set the proverbial cat among the pigeons this week with his sensational assertion, subsequently confirmed anonymously by United States intelligence officials, that Hezbollah, the Lebanese Shi’ite militia, has obtained Scud tactical ballistic missiles from Syria.

 “Syria claims it wants peace while simultaneously delivering Scud missiles to Hezbollah, which is constantly threatening the security of Israel,” Peres said.
+He accused Syria’s President, Bashar al-Assad, of playing a “double game”, talking about peace while arming Israel’s enemies.

 It’s not known what type of Scud rocket has allegedly been supplied.
 Even the older Scud C has a reach of 600km, which might put all of Israel’s main cities and its Dimona nuclear facility within range.
 The Scud C carries one tonne of explosives, twice as much as earlier models, while the more advanced Scud D is accurate to within a few hundred yards.